GonHaimov/YouTubeProjectWeb/README.md

 ## Project Structure
 - `AP_Ex_1_web-main`: This folder contains the frontend code.
-- `server`: This folder contains the backend code, including the server, models, routes, and database seeding script.
+- `server`: This folder contains the backend code, including the server, models and routes.

 ## Prerequisites
 - Node.js